Pabitra-33/Pabitra-33/README.md

 - 🔭 I'm currently a Master's Student.

-- 🌱 Currently learning Java Frameworks, developing coding skills and Software Technology.
+- 🌱 Currently i am learning Java Frameworks, developing my coding skills and new Software Technology.

 - 🤔 I’m looking for for internships and research projects in the field of Software Technology.